Stdreturn Temporary Buffer In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the std::returntemporarybuffer function in C++.
+Let's consider a scenario to demonstrate the std::returntemporarybuffer function in C++.

 #include <iostream>